Premise App

 Premise App Review: Earn Money With Local Tasks And Surveys

-This Premise App Review explains how the Premise app helps you earn money in your downtime by completing quick local tasks and short survey questions, plus what to expect before getting paid.
+This Premise App Review explains how the Premise app can help you earn small rewards in your spare time by completing local “micro tasks” and answering surveys, and it outlines what to expect from setup to payout.

-Premise Data, launched in 2012, is one of the better-known names in this space.
+Premise Data launched in 2012, and it has remained one of the more recognizable names in this microtask category.

-Want additional simple ways to make extra cash?
-Consider:
+Want additional ways to earn extra money?
+Common categories include:

-- Branded Surveys: Share opinions to redeem cash or gift cards.
+- Branded surveys: share opinions in exchange for cash or gift cards.

 What Is the Premise App?

-The Premise app is a free gig platform for Android and iOS that rewards you for reporting on nearby places and products and for answering surveys inside the app.
+The Premise app is a gig platform for Android and iOS where you can earn rewards by reporting on nearby places and products and completing surveys inside the app.

-The company started in 2012 in Seattle, Washington, founded by David Soloff and Joseph Reisinger.
+The company began in 2012 in Seattle, Washington, founded by David Soloff and Joseph Reisinger.

 Is Premise Legit?

-As long as you treat it like a microtask app—small payouts in exchange for quick, verifiable submissions—Premise is a low-risk way to earn pocket money, provided you’re comfortable with location-based work and follow instructions closely.
+If you treat it as a microtask app—small payouts for quick, verifiable submissions—Premise can be a relatively low-risk way to earn pocket money, assuming you’re comfortable with location-based work and you follow instructions closely.

 How the Premise App Works